Q-GAIN/Q-GAIN/README.md

 By passing in a callable function and a name to address it by to the controller via the *pi_metrics* argument, and any optional arguments to initialize the modules via the *pi_kwargs* argument, the controller automates its deployment in the Q-GAIN pipeline.

 These models require building a metric to transform the data before doing any of the relevant calculations.
 The fitting portion of these models can be invoked with the Q-GAIN detector method *build_pi*, which will work through every metric loaded into the controller and call their corresponding fit functions.
-Although not required, the SolDet subpackage invokes this method for each of its PIE classifier and quality estimator for convenience.
+Although not required, the SolDet subpackage invokes this method for each of its PIE classifier and quality estimator methods for convenience.
 For these functions the default values are sufficient, and the final result will be saved to the detector.
 Optionally, if the argument save is set to True these metrics can be saved as a file in the models folder of the experiment path.

 ```python
 from qgain.soldet import soliton_detector